Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/articles/reviews.md

 ![Add Review](_books/servicemanager-user-guide/knowledge/images/add-review.png)

 :::tip
-The review is scheduled as an all day activity on the chosen date.
+The review is scheduled as an all-day activity on the chosen date.
 Once created, the activity can be edited to select a specific time on that date.
 :::

 ## Viewing reviews
 Once a review has been added to an article, it is added to the Review List for that article.
-You will likely want to also view this along side your other activities.
+You will likely want to also view this alongside your other activities.
 The review activities can also be seen in the My Activities Popout Panel and the My Activities View.

 ### My Activities Popout Panel
 The Activities Popout Panel is accessed from the right-hand vertical bar which is available no matter where you are in Hornbill.

 ![Activity in Popout Panel](_books/servicemanager-user-guide/knowledge/images/review-in-activity-panel.png)

-Using activities for reviews provides a way to manage your work along with other tasks and activites that you might have.
+Using activities for reviews provides a way to manage your work along with other tasks and activities that you might have.

 ### My Activities
 The My Activities View is a central location for all of your activities.
 This includes your knowledge reviews.